-- Collection and transfer

-- Open standards for transfer and retention ???

-- o Proprietary applications which lack export function

-- Conversion, assurance, consolidation and integration

-- Integrity - monitoring and audit data flow
+- Collection and transfer - Open standards for transfer and retention need development and frequent updating - Proprietary applications must include data migration / export function - Conversion, assurance, consolidation and integration - Integrity - monitoring and audit data flow - Security

-- Security

-- Correction and expungement
+• Correction and expungement

 - Delivery and sharing

 - As well as shielding and restricting

 - Certification

-Agency Specific Drivers and Issues
+Inter-Agency Specific Drivers and Issues

-Some agency specific drives and issues are summarized below:
+Some inter-agency specific drivers and issues are summarized below:

 - □ Interoperability constraints.
 Collecting all of the electronic data designated for permanent retention presents a myriad of issues with regard to formatting, transferring, updating, validation and verification - Data integrity.
 Converting data for preservation without losing content, style and quality - Data Security.
 Network security is becoming much more complicated.
 So, too, is system security - Backup and restore.
 Large amounts of data require different backup and restoration procedures - □ Data Delivery.
 The public is now accustomed to receiving 24 x 7 service from the Archives via the web, yet we only have staff to operate weekday / daytime hours.
-Also, shielding and restricting access need to be effectely applied where law or regulation demand. - □ Framework training.
+Also, shielding and restricting access need to be effectively applied where law or regulation demand. - □ Framework training.
 As increasingly sophisticated networking configuration is required, local IT staff need much more extensive training to remain qualified to manage large networks.
-Focusing on internal networking issues reduces the capacity to attend to application-level concerns c.
+Focusing on internal networking issues reduces the capacity to attend to application-level concerns.

+c.
 IT Accomplishments